mnlipp/jgrapes/index.md

 ---
 layout: index
-title: jdrupes by mnlipp
+title: JGrapes by mnlipp
 ---

-Welcome to jdrupes
+Welcome to JGrapes
 ==================

-JDrupes is an event driven component framework.
+JGrapes is an event driven component framework.
 See the framework's <a href="javadoc/index.html" target="_top">Javadoc</a>
 for a detailed description.